onqlavelabs/onqlave.docs/docs/guides/cli-guide/authentication.md

 ```

-From here you can explore the interaction options provided by onqlave-cli
+From here you can explore the interaction options provided by onqlave-cli using this command
-Using this command

 ```plain
 # onqlave